 Minor symptoms of herniated discs will resolve on their own over time.
 If symptoms are intense and continue for several weeks, or result from a sudden injury, you likely need treatment.
 Dr. Jung is highly experienced in diagnosing herniated discs and other spinal disorders as well as providing both surgical and non-surgical care for Seattle area patients.

-Schedule Your Herniated Disc Appointment with Edward Jung, MD Today!
+Schedule Your Herniated Disc Appointment in Kirkland, WA Today!

 Dr. Edward Jung specializes in the diagnosis and treatment of herniated discs.
-To learn more about treatments for herniated discs, request an appointment at our spine care clinic in Kirkland, WA, just a short drive from Redmond, Seattle, and Bellevue.
+To learn more about treatments for herniated discs, request an appointment at our spine care clinic in Kirkland, WA, just a short drive from Renton, Bellevue, Seattle, and Redmond.